SpikedWithSherbet/canberra-modern-theme-tw/README.md

 # Assessment 2 Front-End Theme

 In this project, our goal was to collaboratively design and develop a theme for a website utilising Tailwind CSS and Wordpress.
-Working in our small group, with our group consisting of Bryn Sinstead-Reid, Euan Todd, and Rey Berkelmans, we will be leveraging content from the current Canberra Modern site to create a visually appealing and functional responsive website using Local, Wordpress, and Github.
+Working in our small group, consisting of Bryn Sinstead-Reid, Euan Todd, and Rey Berkelmans, we will be leveraging content from the current Canberra Modern site to create a visually appealing, functional, and responsive website using Local, Wordpress, and Github.

 # Individual Contribution